jamesec/jamesec.github.io/o/ungoogled.md

 **Step 3:** Install the `Chromium Web Store` extension.

 [Chromium Web Store extension](https://github.com/NeverDecaf/chromium-web-store/releases/latest)
-Click on "Chromium.Web.Store.crx".
+Click on `Chromium.Web.Store.crx`.
 A prompt will appear: Add "Chromium Web Store"?
 Click "Add extension", done.
 It has been successfully installed, and you can skip the manual installation steps outlined below.
 Usage: Pin the `Chromium Web Store` badge in your browser's toolbar.
 (Badges are hidden by default)